molee1354/Self-bot-GroupMe/README.md

                     Token:

-         If you answer no to the question up there, it will redirect you to the [GroupMe Developers](https://dev.groupme.com/) website, from which you can get your token.
+         If you answer no to the question above, you get an option to be redirected to the [GroupMe Developers](https://dev.groupme.com/) website, from which you can get your token.
 It is important that you enter the correct token or you won't be able to launch the bot.

       -  You should then enter a user password that will be used to launch the bot.